With neither fanfare nor a party, Queens marked the day it became a county this past Monday as though it were any other.

 Soon after, it was subdivided into 5 townships—Flushing, Hempstead, Jamaica, Newtown, and Oyster Bay—that would stretch from the north shore of the island to the beaches on the south and include most of what is now Nassau County.

 Today, most of what was then Queens County has splintered off into Nassau, leaving only three of the original towns left.

 Still, the borough remains a pillar of the city, retaining its bragging rights as the city's largest borough by way of land and most diverse by way of people.

-About this column: Remembered Places highlights the historic venues, buildings and homes even longtime northeast Queens residents might have missed.
+About this column: Remembered Places highlights the historic venues, buildings and homes even longtime Queens residents might have missed.